evidentlyai/evidently/docs/book/projects/projects_overview.md

 {% hint style="info" %}
 This feature is available in <mark style="color:black;background-color:lightgray;">Evidently OSS UI</mark>, <mark style="color:white;background-color:darkred;">Evidently Cloud</mark>, <mark style="color:white;background-color:mediumpurple;">Evidently Enterprise</mark>.
-You can run evaluations locally with Evidently Python library without creating a Project.
+You can run also evaluations locally with Evidently Python library without creating a Project.
 {% endhint %}

 # What is a Project?